rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![instruction](assets/chapitre11/5.JPG)

-In conclusion, liquidity management on the Lightning Network is a key issue that depends on the type of user: buyer, merchant, or routing node.
+In conclusion, liquidity management on Lightning Network is a key issue that depends on the type of user: buyer, merchant, or routing node.
 Buyers, who need outgoing liquidity, have the simplest task: they simply open channels.
 Merchants, who require incoming liquidity, must be connected to other nodes and actors.
 Routing nodes, on the other hand, seek to maintain a balance of liquidity on both sides.
 Several solutions exist for managing liquidity, such as purchasing channels or paying to increase receiving capacity.
 The "Loop Out" option, allowing for an Atomic Swap between LN and BTC, offers an interesting solution for rebalancing liquidity.
-Despite these strategies, maintaining liquidity on the Lightning Network remains a complex challenge.
+Despite these strategies, maintaining liquidity on Lightning Network remains a complex challenge.

 # Go further
 ## Summary of the course

 ![conclusion](https://youtu.be/MaWpD0rbkVo)

-Our goal was to explain how the Lightning Network works and how it relies on Bitcoin to function.
+Our goal was to explain how Lightning Network works and how it relies on Bitcoin to function.

-The Lightning Network is a network of payment channels.
+Lightning Network is a network of payment channels.
 We have seen how a payment channel works between two stakeholders, but we have also expanded our vision to the entire network, to the notion of a network of payment channels.

 ![instruction](assets/chapitre12/0.JPG)